nycmeshnet/docs/content/intro/glossary.md

 **Commons**: The commons include public libraries, the Internet, parks and roads and some mesh networks.
 Guifi has a “Wireless Commons License”.
 **CPE**: Customer premises equipment (e.g. a LiteBeam, NanoStation, home router).
 ISP jargon
 **Dark fiber**: fiber cable that is not connected.
+**DHCP**: or "Automatic" setting will automatically try to get you an IP address and subnet mask
 **FFTF**: Fiber From The Farms Broadband Initiative -- Guifi term for BuB
 **FNF**: Free Network Foundation
 **Guifi**: The largest community owned network, based in Catalonia, Spain